CjS77/rpc-crypto/doc/overview.md

 This module has one job:

-> Take in crypto-currency and perhaps other finaincial data from web-based APIs and aggregate them into a single, unified binary messaging system (gRPC), as well as a REST-based service for applications that can't run gRPC
+> Take in crypto-currency and perhaps other financial data from web-based APIs and aggregate them into a single, unified binary messaging system (gRPC), as well as a REST-based service for applications that can't run gRPC

 The main server implementation is written in node.js.
 This is because most (all?) of the cryptocurrency exchange APIs